by Amy Scholten, MPH

 Some people will not get infected, despite contact with the fungus.

 Others may be at risk for serious and lasting problems.
 They include people who:

-Histoplasmosis does not generally cause symptoms.
-Symptoms that may occur include:
+Histoplasmosis often does not cause symptoms.
+When symptoms happen, they may be:

 Centers for Disease Control and Prevention